CiscoUcs/imcsdk/CONTRIBUTING.rst

 Please squash your commits to one commit per fix or feature.
 The resulting commit should have a single meaningful message.

+Additions/Modifications done to the apis layer should conform to the following:-
+- add/create/set/modify functions should return the corresponding Managed Object
+- as much as possible every api should ideally be accompanied with it's testcase

 Testing your code
 ~~~~~~~~~~~~~~~~~
 Some test cases are written to be run against live hardware.
 You will need a